readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

 ======================================

 Read the Docs makes it easier to create and manage incoming links by redirecting certain URLs automatically.
-This is an overview of the set of redirects that are fully supported and will work into the future.
+This article explains the redirects that are automatically active for all Read the Docs projects and how they are useful.
+Automatic redirects on Read the Docs are supported long-term.

 Redirecting to a page
 ---------------------